BuzzCutNorman/tap-mssql/README.md

 # tap-mssql

 `tap-mssql` is a Singer tap for mssql. !!!
 Warning !!! work in progress.
 It works ok 😐 for full loads.
-It works maybe 🤷‍♀️🤷‍♂️ for Incremntal loads.
+<br>It works maybe 🤷‍♀️🤷‍♂️ for Incremntal loads.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ### Whats New 🛳️🎉
-**2023-05-03 Incremental Replication:**  Armed with the SDK documentation on how to implement Incremental Replication and davert0 issue filled with great details I headed off on a coding adventure.
+**2023-05-03 Incremental Replication:**  Equipped with the Singer-SDK documentation on how to implement Incremental Replication and davert0 issue filled with great details I headed off on a coding adventure.
 There were twists, turns, and backtracking but in the end you can now setup Incremental Replication and it might work.
-If you are using Meltano here is the documentation to follow [Key-based Incremental Replication ](https://docs.meltano.com/guide/integration#key-based-incremental-replication) and [Incremental Replication State](https://docs.meltano.com/guide/integration#incremental-replication-state).
+If you are using Meltano here is the documentation to follow to setup [Key-based Incremental Replication ](https://docs.meltano.com/guide/integration#key-based-incremental-replication) and manage [Incremental Replication State](https://docs.meltano.com/guide/integration#incremental-replication-state).
 Skim over the documentation and head off on you own Incremental Replication adventure.

 **2023-04-26 New HD JSON Schema Types:**  XML, IMAGE, BINARY, and VARBINARY types have been give definitions.
 This is Thanks🙏 to Singer-SDK 0.24.0 which allows for JSON Schema `contentMediaType` and `contentEncoding`.
 Currently all binary data types are Base64 encoded before being sent to a tartget.
 The buzzcutnorman `target-mssql` and `target-postgres` are both able to translate them back into SQL data types.